How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 What Is Involuntary Commitment?

-We’ve written about this before, but in short, being committed is what happens when a police officer, doctor, care professional, or family member requests, and is then granted by a judge or magistrate, an order to have a person admitted to inpatient care against their will for the sake of their (and others’) safety.
+Involuntary commitment is what happens when a police officer, doctor, care professional, or family member requests, and is then granted by a judge or magistrate, an order to have you admitted to inpatient mental health care against your will for the sake of your (and others’) safety.
 To meet commitment criteria, you need to be:

 - In danger of harming yourself because of mental illness;